||REFERRAL AND RELOCATION ASSISTANCE

 All service military members are entitled to a 100 percent advance of required up-front rent payments and security deposits.
 Service members must pay back the advanced rent in 12 monthly payments.
 They may request to have repayment of the security deposits over $500 suspended until termination of the rental contract.
 Upon termination of the contract the member is required to repay the full amount of the security advance.

-The Finance Office will assist you in completing the required paperwork to begin processing your rent advance.
-For specific questions about the program, please contact the base Financial Services Office at comm.
-02451-63-2220.
+The HMO will assist you in completing the required paperwork to begin processing your rent advance.
+For specific questions about the program, please contact the base Financial Services Office.